lubomirfiala/portion-calculator/README.md

 Ideal if you want to make any kind of mixture like risoto, lasagna, or just some meat with vegetables in one pan expecting more than one portion/serving.

+You can use https://servings.zlobot.cz or deploy it yourself

 ### Usage
 In first form type name of your ingredient and weight.
 It will automaticaly add new rows.